 ONE KIND FAVOR

-With the world increasingly full of misinformation, as empty images of brutality bombard our retinas across all platforms, the courage to be kind is increasingly essential.
-Choreographed by George Stamos in collaboration with fellow performers Karla Etienne and Radwan Ghazi Moumneh, ONE KIND FAVOR is an exploration of how kindness can be embodied, sometimes with grace, sometimes failing despite good intentions.
+With the world increasingly full of misinformation and miscommunication, as empty images of brutality bombard us across platforms, the courage to be kind is increasingly essential.
+Choreographed by George Stamos in collaboration with fellow performer Karla Etienne, ONE KIND FAVOR is an exploration of how kindness can be embodied with grace, with brute force and sometimes failing despite all good intentions.